-This article first appeared in the October 2016 issue of Training and Conditioning
+This article first appeared on Training and Conditioning

 By Tim Crowley